dcosson/parallel-ci-runner/README.md

 Improve unit test coverage, and write automated integration test that just runs the examples/ dir

 Capture stderr and log the same way we do stdout

-Allow monitoring stdout non-blocking, with the thread-based approach.
-For serial commands, and for the last of a step of parallel commands, it would be useful to stream the stdout to the screen live instead of buffering it and printing it all at the end.